Updated May 2022

-The supply cost of a resource project is the minimum price needed to recover all capital expenditures, operating costs, royalties, and taxes, as well as to earn a specified return on investment.
-Supply cost serves as an indicator of a project’s economic viability.
+The supply cost of a resource project is the minimum constant dollar price needed to recover all capital expenditures, operating costs, royalties, taxes, earn a specified return on investment.
+Supply cost indicate whether a project is economic viable.

-In Situ: Supply costs for in situ projects are around US$40 per barrel (bbl) for expansion projects to US$50/bbl for greenfield projects.
+In Situ: Supply costs for in situ projects are around US$43 per barrel (bbl) for expansion projects to US$51/bbl for greenfield projects.
 Lower initial capital costs support lower supply costs for these projects.

-Mining: Supply costs for greenfield mining projects range from US$70/bbl to US$80/bbl.
-Despite technological innovations and other measures to lower operating costs, significant upfront capital costs at mining projects continue to challenge their economic viability.
+Mining: Supply costs for greenfield mining projects range from US$73/bbl to US$82/bbl.
+Despite technological innovations and other measures to lower operating costs, significant upfront capital costs for mining projects continue to challenge their economic viability.

-Input cost data are based on 2020 Canadian dollars, whereas the resultant supply costs per barrel are converted to U.S. dollars that can be used to compare to the West Texas Intermediate (WTI) benchmark.
+Input cost data are based on 2021 Canadian dollars, whereas the resultant supply costs per barrel are converted to U.S. dollars to compare with the West Texas Intermediate (WTI) benchmark.

-The supply cost estimates for 2020 include assumptions based on current carbon regulations, which require oil sands projects that produce more than 100 000 tonnes of carbon dioxide equivalent per year to reduce their emissions beyond a product-specific benchmark set by the highest-performing companies with the lowest emission intensities.
-Companies exceeding the benchmark can also comply by submitting offsets, performance credits, or payment into the Technology Innovation and Emissions Reduction (TIER) fund.
+The supply cost estimates for 2021 include assumptions that require oil sands projects subject to the Technology Innovation and Emissions Reduction Regulation (TIER) to meet facility emission benchmarks.
+Facilities that do not directly meet their benchmark can also comply by submitting offsets, performance credits, or payment into the TIER fund.
 These carbon costs are factored into the supply cost estimates for in situ and mining projects.